UV - vis Spectroscopy with the WheeTrometer

 We are now working to incorporate multi-datafile protocols, import saved spectra, conversion of data types (raw intensity to absorbance) and various math manipulations.
 These we have worked out in our other projects so we don't foresee any major obstacles.

-Availability: We anticipate making kits available by September 2019.
+Availability: Kits are currently available.
 We will offer an optics kit containing the mirrors, slit and grating.
-We also plan to offer an electronics kit with the microcontroller and detector boards.
+We currently offer an electronics kit with the 2019 12 bit resolution microcontroller board.
 The microcontroller will come with the firmware installed.
 User interface will be available from our download page or on usb drive.
 STL files for 3D printed plastics will be available.